srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     CONTAINER_REGISTRY_PASSWORD_<registry-name>=<registry-password>
     ```

-    The placeholders in the above values are defined as follows:
+    The placeholders above are defined as follows:

     * `<registry-name>`: The name of your Docker registry.
     * `<registry-username>`: The username to use for accessing your Docker registry.
     * `<registry-password>`: The password to use for accessing your Docker registry.

-    Within the `.env` file, notice that the `<registry-name>` has already been added to the configuration values within the file.
-The value added will match the name of the Docker registry specified when creating the IoT Edge Solution.
+    Within your version of `.env` file, notice that the `<registry-name>` has already been added to the configuration values.
+The value that has been added should match the name of the Docker registry that you specified when creating the IoT Edge Solution.

     > **Note**: You may wonder why you ran `docker login` before when you're supplying the same credentials here.
-As of when this lab was written, the Visual Studio Code tools do not automatically perform the `docker login` step with these credentials; they are only used to supply the credentials to the Edge Agent later as part of the deployment template.
+At the time when this lab was written, the Visual Studio Code tools do not automatically perform the `docker login` step with these credentials; they are only used to supply the credentials to the Edge Agent later as part of the deployment template.

-1. Within the `.env` file, replace the `<registry-username>` placeholder with the **Registry name** (_aka Username_) of the Azure Container Registry that was previously created, and replace the `<registry-password>` placeholder with the **password** for the Azure Container Registry.
+1. Within the `.env` file, replace the placeholder values with the username and password values that you save earlier.

+    Replace the `<registry-username>` placeholder with the **Registry name** (_aka Username_) of the Azure Container Registry that was previously created.
+    Replace the `<registry-password>` placeholder with the **password** for the Azure Container Registry.

     > **Note**:  The Azure Container Registry **Username** and **password** values can be found by accessing the **Access keys** pane for the **Azure Container Registry** service within the Azure portal, if you did not record them earlier.

+1. In the **Explorer** pane, to open the `deployment.template.json` file, click **deployment.template.json**.

-1. Open the `deployment.template.json` file within the root IoT Edge Solution directory.
+    The `deployment.template.json` file is located in the root IoT Edge Solution directory.
 This file is the _deployment manifest_ for the IoT Edge Solution.
 The deployment manifest tells an IoT Edge device (or a group of devices) which modules to install and how to configure them.
 The deployment manifest includes the _desired properties_ for each module twin.
 IoT edge devices report back the _reported properties_ for each module.

     Two modules are required in every deployment manifest; `$edgeAgent` and `$edgeHub`.
 These modules are part of the IoT Edge runtime that manages the IoT Edge devices and the modules running on it.

-1. Scroll through the `deployment.template.json` deployment manifest file, and notice the following sections within the `properties.desired` section of the `$edgeAgent` element:
+1. Scroll through the `deployment.template.json` deployment manifest file, and notice the following within the `properties.desired` section of the `$edgeAgent` element:

     * `systemModules` - This defines Docker images to use for the `$edgeAgent` and `$edgeHub` system modules that are part of the IoT Edge runtime.